Why Study Managerial Finance?

 What is managerial finance?

 Managerial finance refers to the branch of finance concerned with the impact of financial techniques, such as trend analysis, income statements and comparative financial statements, on business management.
-The focus of financial management is on the assessment of financial techniques and maximising profits, which subsequently influences the financial growth of stakeholders.
+Financial management focuses on assessing financial techniques and maximising profits, subsequently influencing stakeholders’ financial growth.

 Key concepts of managerial finance

-Managerial finance plays an important role in the functioning of a business.
+Managerial finance plays a vital role in the functioning of a business.
 Four key concepts serve as the fundamentals of financial management.
 Let’s take a look:

-- Cash management: the cash management function aims at ensuring that an organisation has sufficient resources to meet its financial obligations.
+- Cash management: the cash management function ensures that an organisation has sufficient resources to meet its financial obligations.
 Financial resources are essential for a business to run smoothly.
 A cash deficit could adversely affect the operations and image of an organisation.
 Effective cash management contributes significantly to a firm’s growth.
 The financial obligations must be fulfilled on time and without any foul play.

-- Financial reporting: financial decision-making largely depends on the accurate and detailed reports that present key pieces of information.
-The information should be cited in a format that is useful to the management and easy to decipher in order to derive necessary data from the reports.
+- Financial reporting: financial decision-making largely depends on accurate and detailed reports presenting key information pieces.
+The information should be cited in a format useful to management and easy to decipher to derive necessary data from the reports.

-- Planning and predicting: this is a critical component of managerial finance which requires professionals to implement planning strategies.
-These strategies are used to forecast the company’s budget, revenue to be generated, future expenses and profits.
-In case the aforementioned parameters do not perform as per the predictions, it indicates that changes in strategies must be executed.
-This will help the company to perform in accordance with the financial predictions and planning.
+- Planning and predicting is a critical component of managerial finance that requires professionals to implement planning strategies.
+These strategies forecast the company’s budget, revenue to be generated, future expenses and profits.
+In case parameters mentioned above do not perform as per the predictions, it indicates that changes in strategies must be executed.
+This will help the company to perform according to the financial predictions and planning.

-- Capital: managerial finance is responsible for determining the best type of capital to fund the venture – debt, equity or both.
-It is also responsible for determining how much fund will be required and when.
+- Capital: managerial finance determines the best type of capital to fund the venture debt, equity or both.
+It is also responsible for determining the required funds and when.
 The capital structure is essential to a company’s growth and can be obtained through equity shares or other financial institutions.

 Importance of managerial finance

-Managerial finance is responsible for taking decisions that directly affect the profits, cash flow and revenue generation.
-It plays a significant role in a company’s growth, let’s find out how!
+Managerial finance is responsible for making decisions that directly affect the profits, cash flow, and revenue generation.
+It plays a significant role in a company’s growth: let us find out how!

-- Business life cycle: It is essential that the business has enough cash at all times to fulfill financial commitments made to the employees and suppliers.
-This means, accurate predictions about possible negative cash flow should be made in order to be prepared for an unprecedented event.
-Managerial finance also contributes to the decision of fund expansion and finding the appropriate source of funding.
+- Business life cycle: The business must always have enough cash to fulfill financial commitments made to the employees and suppliers.
+This means, accurate predictions about possible negative cash flow should be made to be prepared for an unprecedented event.
+Managerial finance also contributes to the decision of fund expansion and finding the appropriate funding source.

-- Taxation: the aspect of managerial finance in a company also ensures that taxes are paid on time.
+- Taxation: managerial finance in a company also ensures that taxes are paid on time.
 Not paying taxes timely can affect the growth of the business.

-- Operations: an organisation has a series of financial operations to take care of.
+- Operations: an organisation has a series of financial operations to handle.
 Managerial finance ensures that the revenue generated is used profitably.
 Financial management professionals need to ensure that the revenue generated flows through an organisation’s operations efficiently and is readily available to buy raw materials, assist sales strategies and fulfill financial commitments.

-- Reporting: financial reporting is imperative in order to make managerial finance an effective section of the business.
+- Reporting: financial reporting is imperative to make managerial finance an influential business section.
 Financial reports are indicators of the performance of different sections in a business.
 These reports also assist in financial decision-making and predicting financial parameters that are critical to the business.

 Why should you study managerial finance?